graphcore/poptorch/docs/user_guide/intro.rst

 .. note:: All tensor data types and shapes must be constant for the entire dataset.

 Not all PyTorch operations have been implemented by the PopTorch compiler yet.
-See :ref:`supported_ops` for a list of operators that are supported on the IPU.
+See :numref:`supported_ops` for a list of operators that are supported on the IPU.
 Please also report any unsupported operators to support@graphcore.ai so that these ops may be incorporated into a future release.